wmk1/toll-road-blockchain-system/README.md

 * "a / the deposit" refers to the value that the contract requires from entering vehicles.
 * "what is deposited" means what was actually sent by the vehicle upon entering.

-You may create as many tests as you want but we still want you to create tests for the following scenarios.
+You may create as many test files as you want, as long as they are not named `test/scenarios.js`, they will not be part of the grading.
+Also, do not modify or rename the existing tests that were in the repository at the beginning.

+Please create a test file named `test/scenarios.js`, not in a subfolder.
+In this test file, please write exactly 6 tests for the following 6 scenarios.
+You can have as many `describe`, `before` and `beforeEach` as you want, however you need to have exactly 6 `it` in this `test/scenarios.js` file.

 * Scenario 1:
   * `vehicle1` enters at `booth1` and deposits required amount (say 10).